nicknisi/dotfiles/README.md

 ## Initial Setup and Installation

+### Backup

+First, you may want to backup any existing files that exist so this doesn't overwrite your work.

+Run `install/backup.sh` to backup all symlinked files to a `~/dotfiles-backup` directory.

+This will not delete any of these files, and the install scripts will not overwrite any existing.
+After the backup is complete, you can delete the files from your home directory to continue installation.

+### Installation

 If on OSX, you will need to install the XCode CLI tools before continuing.
 To do so, open a terminal and type

 ```bash